IBM quantum computer simulating a 12635-atom protein is fake, useless.

 "As a result, we cross the 12,000-atom barrier and perform fragment calculations with accuracy higher than previously conducted using HQC (= quantum-classical ) methods and matching leading classical WF (= wavefunction ) method (= Not matching experimental results nor showing quantum advantage )" ← They just compared their inaccurate quantum results with some classical computer method, Not with experimental atomic energies.

-"The work does Not yet outperform the best classical chemistry methods across all categories ( this-5th-last-paragraph )"
+"The work does Not yet outperform the best classical chemistry methods across all categories ( this or this-5th-last-paragraph )"

 IBM research paper with fake atomic simulation